koihin/diceandgames/content/post/rtz-central.md

 ## Frequently Asked Questions
 We will be posting and updating this FAQ as we get the questions!

-### Q1.
+#### Q1.
 I am not familiar with background of Zverograd/I want a refresher/Zverograd sounds amazing, where can I read more about it?
 Ans: Start [here]({{< ref "/post/battle-for-zverograd-part-1" >}}) with this short series on the history of the doomed city till start of campaign.

+#### Q2.
+Is RTZ for the gridded version of Dust 1947?
+I prefer to play freeform, is this allowed?
+Ans: Yes, of course! gridded or free-form, whichever you prefer!
+We support both modes of play.
+In fact if you wish to use alternative rulesets like Dust Warfare as well, please do!
+You will need to spend more effort to make the missions compatible and more importantly, all players have a good time.

+#### Q3.
+Most of the players are in XYZ country, how can I possibly take part?
+Ans: The campaign doesn't require you to play with any specific player, only the players you can reach.
+All you need is at least 1 player you can contact and you are good to go!

+#### Q4.
+I have some ideas for better mission scenarios, can I play those?
+Ans: Yes of course!
+Even better, contact us with your scenarios and ideas and we will see if we can fit them into later rounds of the campaign!